MARKET INSIGHTS

 Week ahead

 Past performance is not a reliable indicator of current or future results.
 Indexes are unmanaged and do not account for fees.
 It is not possible to invest directly in an index.
-Sources: BlackRock Investment Institute, with data from LSEG Datastream as of May 29, 2025.
+Sources: BlackRock Investment Institute, with data from LSEG Datastream as of March 13, 2026.
 Notes: The two ends of the bars show the lowest and highest returns at any point year to date, and the dots represent current year-to-date returns.
 Emerging market (EM), high yield and global corporate investment grade (IG) returns are denominated in US dollars, and the rest in local currencies.
-Indexes or prices used are: spot Brent crude, ICE US Dollar Index (DXY), spot gold, MSCI Emerging Markets Index, MSCI Europe Index, LSEG Datastream 10-year benchmark government bond index (US, Germany and Italy), Bank of America Merrill Lynch Global High Yield Index, J.P.
-Morgan EMBI Index, Bank of America Merrill Lynch Global Broad Corporate Index and MSCI USA Index.
+Indexes or prices used are: spot Brent crude, ICE US Dollar Index (DXY), spot gold, spot bitcoin, MSCI Emerging Markets Index, MSCI Europe Index, LSEG Datastream 10-year benchmark government bond index (US, Germany and Italy), Bloomberg Global High Yield Index, J.P.
+Morgan EMBI Index, Bloomberg Global Corporate Index and MSCI USA Index.

 Read our past weekly commentaries here.